The Art of Multiple Time Frames

 Hi Traders

-A fairly typical path when you’re new to intraday trading is to do the market equivalent of dipping your toe into what seems like a vast ocean.
-Translation?
-Pulling up a 5 minute or 1 minute chart on your desired instrument as a doorway to a new universe.
+A fairly typical path when you’re new to intraday trading is pulling up a 5 minute or 1 minute chart on your desired instrument as a doorway to a new universe.

-But what if that front row glory, albeit an exciting and guaranteed close up, is really like watching some steroided beast perform the Can Can?
+But what if that choice, albeit an exciting and guaranteed close up of price action, is really like watching some steroided beast perform the Can Can?
 And what effect to your mindset if this is your enduring first impression to trading life?

-If it sounds like I know what I’m talking about, it’s because THIS was the path I too first followed when I was new to trading.
+Sadly, THIS was the path I first followed when I was new to trading.

-Not only that, when I first started traded I had the ‘other’ unfortunate mishap – I started making easy money from the front row!
+Not only that, when I first started trading I had the ‘other’ unfortunate mishap – I started making easy money!
 But don’t ask me how I actually pulled it off.
-I had some very crude little momentum calculator and a bit of gut thrown in.
+I had some very crude little momentum calculator and a bit of luck thrown in.
 “Nothing to this trading caper,” I thought.
 “I have it down.”

 Well down was something I was just about to learn about.
-I remember getting a phone call in the middle of the night from a lovely European accented fellow from my Broker.
+I remember getting a phone call in the middle of the night from a lovely European accented fellow who worked for my Brokerage Company.
 I remember thinking “what lovely customer care to call Insignificant Me half way across the world to talk about my paltry $10K account.”
 When actually, what I’ve just described was my first (and thankfully only) ever Margin Call.
-Yes you actually get a phone call!

 There’s no gun involved but it does feel like you’re hostage to some maligned force.Cue actor Alan Rickman playing the evil Hans Gruber character in Die Hard.
 “Close your position NOW or we’ll do it for YOU.“